weld-project/weld/api/examples/python/hello_weld/tutorial.md

 template = "map({0}, |e| e + {1})"
 ```

 This is some simple Python code. `template` represents some Weld IR, which performs a `map` function on some vector `{0}` (this is something we can use Python's `format` method to replace with another string).
-The map function adds `{1}` to each element; in short, `template` is some Weld code to implement an elementwise add operator).
+The map function adds `{1}` to each element; in short, `template` is some Weld code to implement an elementwise add operator.

 ```python
 self.weldobj.weld_code = template.format(self.weldobj.weld_code, str(number))